espaan/1.3.6patch/README.md

 issues #516 / #938 https://gist.github.com/rallek/8196013 repairing the block filtering

-This patch is coming as it is with no support and no guaranty!
+This patch is coming as it is with no support and no warranty!
 I create this collection for my own usage.
 Feel free to try on your site.
 Do not forget the backup ;-)